Civil Society Networks

-ISD curates and empowers grassroots networks committed to tackling violent extremism worldwide
+ISD curates and empowers civil society networks committed to tackling violent extremism worldwide

 ISD’s networks include practitioners, youth, women, community influencers, former violent extremists, victims and survivors of violent extremism.
 These networks provide granular knowledge and context, which inform the creation and distribution of counter-extremism programmes and form the most effective channels to maximise reach and impact.